1. Collection of Information and categories of personal data concerned.

 2. Use of Your Individual Information and purposes of their processing.

-2.5 Statistics.
-We anonymise your Individual Information in order to generate statistical data that, to the extent that anonymized data ceases to be personal data, we may use for a variety of purposes.
+We anonymize your Individual Information in order to generate statistical data that, to the extent that anonymized data ceases to be personal data, we may use for a variety of purposes.

 3. Legal basis of our personal data processing activities under U.S., Canada, and European Data Privacy Laws